MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/es6-features-in-cloudscript.md

 This tutorial shows several tricks you may use in your **CloudScript**.

 > [!NOTE]
-> Some of the features require **strict** mode.
+> Some of the features require **Strict** mode.
 Enable this mode by placing the following snippet as the very first line of your **CloudScript** file:
 > `use strict;`

 ## String interpolation

-When composing messages for your players, you may want to use multi-line interpolated strings.
+When composing messages for your **Players**, you may want to use multi-line interpolated strings.
 Use the **back-tick symbol** to create an interpolated string.
 You may then insert data right into the string using `${ variable }` syntax.

 This allows you to avoid string concatenation and improve code readability significantly. *Back-tick strings are verbatim and may be multi-line*.
 This means you have to keep an eye on all indention, as any extra space/tab will be captured into the string.